ideal-lab5/idn-sdk/pallets/idn-consumer/README.md

  <!-- TODO: update the following as part of https://github.com/ideal-lab5/idn-sdk/issues/236  -->

-- `credits`: The number of credits to purchase for this subscriptions.
+- `credits`: The number of credits to purchase for this subscription.
 The more credits purchased, the more pulses will be received.
 - `frequency`: The distribution interval for pulses, specified in block numbers.
 [See note 1](#notes)
 - `metadata`: Optional metadata associated with the subscription, provided as a bounded vector.
 - `pulse_filter`: An optional filter to specify which pulses to include in the subscription.